Primary Languages intent:

 - Progress pauses are planned for mid-way through a topic.
 This will indicate the progress that children are making and how secure their knowledge is developing.
 This information will be used to identify whether any areas already taught need additional coverage either through added teaching or use of flashbacks to secure knowledge.

-- Vulnerable groups of learners are supported through appropriate support and stretch challenges based on assessment for learning, to ensure the needs of all learners are met.
+- All learners are supported through appropriate support and stretch challenges based on assessment for learning, to ensure the needs of all learners are met.

-- Enrichment opportunities are used to help support the learning of key aspects and provide first hand experiences, for example French Day, World Hello Day and International Schools work
+- Enrichment opportunities are used to help support the learning of key aspects and provide first hand experiences, for example World Hello Day and International Schools work

 - Classroom working walls reflect the learning journey of the class, highlighting key knowledge and specific vocabulary, duel coded to support the children’s language acquisition.
 Working walls may also identify links between previously learnt topics to help make connections between key themes and aid retention.